sarahprakritipeters/customer-support-chatbot/README.md

 ### Customer Support Chatbot for PartsSelect website

-Given the PartsSelect website, build an agentic framework to support use queries related to refirgerators, dishwashers, and transactions.
+Given the PartsSelect website, build an agentic framework to support use queries related to refrigerators, dishwashers, and transactions.

 ### Technology Used